What does it actually take to win a hackathon?

 • Technical judges: appreciate clever solutions, novel approaches, technical depth

-• Business judges: focus on market opportunity, revenue potential, user value
+• Business judges: focus on market opportunity, revenue potential, user value - include market sizing data to impress them

 • Design judges: care about UX, visual polish, user empathy